data2health/mtip-tutorial/docs/lessons/Lesson6.md

 - On the top right hand side, click "Assignees"
 - You can assign issues to yourself or other people who are part of the repository
-- In the box, start typing type their name or GitHub handle.
+- In the box, start typing type their name or GitHub handle
+- It is possible to assign up to 9 handles at once (assignment to a team is currently not supported)
+- Best practice is to assign only the people that are on the critical path at any given time; once that person has completed their portion of the issue, it can be reassigned to the next person who is on the critical path.
+- Best practice is that any given ticket that is part of a milestone should be assigned to someone
+- No milestone should be without corresponding issues.

 **Add labels**